 - Thyroid Disease in Pregnancy

-Risk factors for thyroid disease1
+Risk factors for thyroid disease include1:

-- strong family history of thyroid disease
+- personal history or strong family history of thyroid disease

-- diagnosis of autoimmune disease
+- diagnosis of other autoimmune diseases

 - past history of neck irradiation